THE DEFINITIVE GUIDE TO MAKING THE BEST CAMP COFFEE

 Instant coffee is the best way to brew a cup of coffee while backpacking because it’s easy to pack, dissolves completely and creates one tiny piece of waste.
 No coffee grinds, filters or extra beans to worry about storing!

 We love Alpine Start for a solid cup of instant coffee (the dirty chai is amazing!).
-Kim, BFT’s Community Manager who is lactose-free and has to be cautious with powdered coffees gave their Coconut Creamer Latte 2 thumbs up on a recent backpacking trip.
+Kim, BFT’s former Community Manager who is lactose-free and has to be cautious with powdered coffees gave their Coconut Creamer Latte 2 thumbs up on a recent backpacking trip.
 Their coffee is strong and makes a larger cup than other instant coffees we’ve tried.

 The Bearfoot Theory Outdoor Adventurers Facebook community are superfans of Maxim Gold Instant Coffee.
 It’s only $20 for 100 packs and it already has a little cream and sugar mixed in.
 I usually like to double up on the Maxim for strength and put two packets per cup of coffee.